Canan (TV series)

-Canan (2011) is a Turkish television production, whose chief executive officer is Bahadır İnce.
-The production of this serial was supported financially by world renown companionships Koliba Film Yapım and Fox Broadcasting Company.
+Canan (2011) is a Turkish television series, the chief executive officer of which is Bahadır İnce.
+The production of this series was supported financially by Koliba Film Yapım and Fox Broadcasting Company.

 Plot

 The serial was inspired by Peyami Safa's novel Canan, published in 1925.
-This TV series broadly outlines the hard life of a woman overwhelmed by vicissitudes encountered in the past.
+The series broadly outlines the hard life of a woman overwhelmed by vicissitudes encountered in the past.

 At an early age, Canan was taken forcibly from her mother's arms by Renknaz Karahan, a conceited and vain woman.
 Canan was adopted into the Karahan family in order to keep the company of Renknaz's heartsick daughter.
 During her time at the Karahan mansion, she went through repulsive events, such as the rape that was witnessed by her best friend Bedia.
 Bedia remained silent, never giving away the name of Canan's rapist.
 The rape left Canan pregnant and subsequently she was banished from the Karahan mansion by Renknaz.
 In order to preserve the family honor Renkaz made Canan marry a seedy man, Kazim, who abused Canan constantly.
 Kazim, her husband lied to her that her daughter was stillborn when in fact the little girl was left in an orphanage by Renknaz Karahan.
 After this Canan left her evil husband which forced her to live on the streets again.
 There She met Mahir, an amiable teenager, who helped her out for several months.
 But soon he got a job in France where he also managed to find a babysitting job for Canan.